 Clean and dry the bowl, then grease lightly with a little vegetable oil.
 Set the dough in the bowl and turn it all around so it is oiled all over.

-6 Preheat the oven to 425°F. Line 2 baking sheets with parchment paper.
+Line two baking sheets with parchment paper.

 Punch the dough down in the bowl, then transfer it to a lightly floured counter or pastry board.
 Knead until all the air is out.